KieranCG/Milestone2CardPairs/README.md

 ### Testing

 Following the Agile Project development method continous testing was carried out during the creation of this project.
+The below tests were carried out after every interation of a code change and external testers were asked to follow these as well.

 | Test Category             | Test Description                                                                        |
 |---------------------------|------------------------------------------------------------------------------------------|